Tungsten

-Tungsten, or wolfram, is a chemical element with the symbol W and atomic number 74.
-Tungsten is a rare metal found naturally on Earth almost exclusively as compounds with other elements.
-It was identified as a new element in 1781 and first isolated as a metal in 1783.
-Its important ores include scheelite and wolframite, the latter lending the element its alternate name.
+Tungsten (also called wolfram) is a chemical element; it has symbol W (from Wolfram).
+Its atomic number is 74.
+It is a metal found naturally on Earth almost exclusively in compounds with other elements.
+It was identified as a distinct element in 1781 and first isolated as a metal in 1783.
+Its important ores include scheelite and wolframite, the latter lending the element its alternative name.